GifflarJS-Framework/gifflar-iotcocoa-case-study/README.md

 ./src/scripts/performance/rele/time_modeling.sh
 ```

-before running that command, you might need to give permission to the user to execute this script:
+Before running that command, you might need to give permission to the user to execute this script:

 ```bash
 chmod 777 ./src/scripts/performance/rele/time_modeling.sh